rohit-mukhi/Flask_Tutorials/README.md

 # Flask_Tutorials
-All contains all tutorial files for Flask application
+## It contains all tutorial files for Flask application